igrafx/miningkafka/README.md

 sbt aggregationMain/assembly
 ````
 Once the **JAR** is created, you can find it in the ``/igrafx-connectors/artifacts`` repository.
-Copy the latest **JAR** and paste it in the ``/docker-compose/connect-plugins/`` directory of the iGrafx Liveconnect module.
+Copy the latest **JAR** and paste it in the ``/docker-compose/connect-plugins/`` directory of the Docker Compose module.

-Now, by relaunching Liveconnect with the ``make liveconnect`` command, you will now be able to use the connector in ksql.
+Now, by relaunching the docker compose with the ``make start`` command, you will now be able to use the connector in ksql.

 Furthermore, if you wish to check the status of the connectors you created, use the following command in the **ksqlDB CLI**:

 ````sql
 SHOW CONNECTORS;
 ````
-Finally, if one connector has a ``FAILED`` state, you can check the logs in ``Kafka-connect`` by using the following command from the ``/docker-compose`` directory in the Liveconnect module :
+Finally, if one connector has a ``FAILED`` state, you can check the logs in ``Kafka-connect`` by using the following command from the ``/docker-compose`` directory in the Docker Compose module :
 ````bash
 docker-compose logs -f connect
 ````